Sodan Selva was on the fast track early in his career. He went to grad school, studied economic development and landed a job in investment banking.

 Solopreneurs face similar challenges to stay on top.
 Instead of a “follow the herd” mentality, Selva advocates a “black swan offense” approach to reinvention.
 Black swan refers to events that are a surprise, make a huge impact and are unpredictable.
 He cites as examples Disney’s move from animated movies to theme parks and Apple’s move into consumer electronics and entertainment ecosystems.

 He started his Movement Makers program and wrote When Followers Become Leaders to help people find black swans—seemingly “invisible” openings in the marketplace that become visible once they are tapped.

 “If you’re not self-aware, then you’re programmed by everything around you.
 If you’re programmed by everything around you, you can’t see clearly.
 Once you get that self-awareness, ask yourself, ‘What’s my wiring?’” says Selva.
 By that, he means solopreneurs should figure out the best combination of what they love and what the market needs.

 “How do you get paid in the world?” he says.
 “You get paid because you bring value to people.
 What are the ways that I can bring value to people, and how do I experiment with that in a way that I learn more and more about how I can apply it?”

 3. Incredible idealism has to be coupled with tenacious pragmatism.

 All the passion in the world isn’t going to sell a product with no market.
 And if you have a great product with a built-in market demand but no love for what you’re doing, you’ll burn out.

-If he did that now, in his 40s, married with two daughters, one of them about to go to college, “That is the most colossally stupid thing I can do.
+If he did that now, in his 40s and married with two daughters, “That is the most colossally stupid thing I [could] do.
 There’s a way to experiment at my age.
 I’m not in my 20s anymore.
-There’s a very pragmatic way to do that while still meeting your mission.”
+There’s a very pragmatic way to do that while still meeting your mission,” Selva says.